Right to vote in Finland

 This section tells about what national and municipal elections are held in Finland and who is entitled to vote in them.

-Nordic citizens are, under certain conditions, entitled to vote and stand for election in Finland in municipal elections and advisory municipal referendums.
-The same applies to Nordic citizens of a member state of the European Union in elections to the European Parliament.
+If you are a Nordic citizen, you may, under certain conditions, be entitled to vote in Finnish municipal elections, regional elections and consultative referendums in municipalities and wellbeing services counties, as well as in European Parliament elections if you are a Nordic citizen of a member state of the European Union.
 Only Finnish citizens are entitled to vote in Finnish parliamentary and presidential elections and national referendums.

 Municipal elections

-Citizens of Finland, other European Union member states, Iceland and Norway are entitled to vote in Finnish municipal elections if they reach the age of 18 no later than on the day of the election and their municipality of residence was the municipality in question on the 51st day before the election day.
+Citizens of Finland, other European Union member states, Iceland and Norway are entitled to vote in Finnish municipal elections if they reach the age of 18 no later than on the election day and their municipality of residence was the municipality in question on the 51st day before the election day.

-Citizens of other states are also entitled to vote if they reach the age of 18 no later than on the day of the election and their municipality of residence was the municipality in question on the 51st day before the election day and whose municipality of residence at that time has been in Finland for at least two years without interruption.
+Citizens of other states are also entitled to vote if they reach the age of 18 no later than on the election day and their municipality of residence was the municipality in question on the 51st day before the election day and their municipality of residence at that time has been in Finland for at least two years without interruption.

-A person is eligible to stand for election in his or her municipality of residence, i.e. can stand for election in municipal elections if he or she is entitled to vote in the elections concerned and is not under guardianship (legally incompetent).
+A person is eligible to stand for election in his or her municipality of residence, i.e. can stand for election in municipal elections if he or she is entitled to vote in the elections concerned and has not been declared legally incompetent.
+Read more on Vaalit.fi.

 Municipal elections are held every four years.